DanHodges/TheologicalDictionary/lord-s-supper.md

 # Lord’s Supper
-Definition of Lord’s Supper coming soon.
+The definition of Lord’s Supper is coming soon!